Renewable energy in Costa Rica: Controversy with El Diquís Hydroelectric Project

-In July 2015, a US$200 million lawsuit against ICE and the Government of Costa Rica set by one of the associations representing the indigenous communities, alleging presumed environmental damage during the preliminary exploration works, was dismissed by a justice court.
+In July 2015, a US$200 million lawsuit against ICE and the Government of Costa Rica was started by one of the associations representing the indigenous communities, alleging presumed environmental damage during the preliminary exploration works.
+It was dismissed by a court.

 In October 2016, after a failed meeting with authorities of the Government of Costa Rica led by the Vice-minister of the Presidency Ana Gabriel Zuñiga, a group of indigenous representatives and local leaders confirmed their non-negotiable position against the project.
-The Government argued that they are currently working in a decree to facilitate the consultation process which should be released by January 2017.
+The Government argued that they are currently working on a decree to facilitate the consultation process, which should be released by January 2017.

-In November 2016, the Constitutional Court of Costa Rica declared unconstitutional the Article 8 of the presidential decree that establish that the ICE is allowed to exploit materials for the dam, the powerhouse and collateral works in the areas where indigenous communities are located.
+In November 2016, the Constitutional Court of Costa Rica declared unconstitutional Article 8 of the presidential decree that established that ICE is allowed to exploit materials for the dam, the powerhouse and collateral works in the areas where indigenous communities are located.

 On November 2, 2018, ICE indefinitely suspended the Diquís project.